Big Nose George: Lynching

-Parrott was sentenced to hang on April 2, 1881, following a trial, but tried to escape while being held at a Rawlins, Wyoming jail.
+Parrott pleaded guilty to first degree murder and was sentenced to death by hanging.
+His execution was scheduled for April 2, 1881.
+However, Parrott tried to escape while being held at a Rawlins, Wyoming jail.
 Parrott was able to wedge and file the rivets of the heavy shackles on his ankles, using a pocket knife and a piece of sandstone.
 On March 22, having removed his shackles, he hid in the washroom until jailor Robert Rankin entered the area.
 Using the shackles, Parrott struck Rankin over the head, fracturing his skull.
 Rankin managed to fight back, calling out to his wife, Rosa, for help at the same time.
 Grabbing a pistol, she managed to persuade Parrott to return to his cell.

 News of the escape attempt spread through Rawlins and groups of people started making their way to the jail.
 While Rankin lay recovering, masked men with pistols burst into the jail.
 Holding Rankin at gunpoint, they took his keys, then dragged Parrott from his cell.

 Parrott's "rescuers" turned out to be townspeople, bringing Parrott out to a lynch mob of more than 200 people.
 The mob strung him up from a telegraph pole.

 Charlie Burris suffered a similar lynching not long after his capture; having been transported by train to Rawlins, a group of locals found him hiding in a baggage compartment and proceeded to hang him on the crossbeam of another nearby telegraph pole.